Biosecurity Policies or Measures

 Managing multi-species animals on the farm

 It is perfectly fine to keep various animal species on the farm; the key is the management.
-Animals like pigs, chickens and other poultry are best kept separate from the RDM herd, because their manure can be a source of bacterial contamination.
+Animals like pigs, chickens and other poultry are best kept separate from the RDM herd, because their manure can be a high-risk source of bacterial contamination.
 The manure of chickens are often associated with salmonella and campylobacter.
-It is best to keep them confined to their own area at all times.
-Allowing different animal species to share space has different levels of risk attached.
-RDM cows may receive the best kind of feed, but other animal species on the same farm may be consuming lots of grains or spent brewers grain, which may be creating pathogens inside the animal, which shed in their manure and contaminate the environment.
-See the Feed category to learn more on the risks various feeds pose, even to other animal species.
+Allowing different animal species to share the same space has different levels of risk attached.
+Cows in the RDM herd may receive the best kind of feed, but other animal species on the same farm may be consuming lots of grains or spent brewers grain, which may be creating pathogens inside the animal, which shed in their manure and contaminate the environment.
+See the Feed category to learn more about the risks various feeds pose.
+Also consider that the microorganisms in the gut of healthy adult cows and goats produce the enzyme phytase to eliminate anti-nutrients like phytic acid in grains, but chickens and pigs do not have this function.
+This means chickens and pigs on high grain diets cannot assimilate all the minerals and trace elements from their food, because phytic acid binds them.
+In truth, none of these animals are biologically designed to eat a high grain diet, and when they do, pathogens can eventually show up in their manure.
+It may affect their health, in a variety of ways, as well as their susceptibility to other diseases that may transfer between the various animal species.

 As discussed in the Bottling risk category, there should be policies to ensure that all utensils used in specific areas should stay in those areas.
 We do not want staff to take a bucket from the bottling/processing room, use it to feed the chickens outside, and then return it to the bottling room.
 The bucket may have been placed directly onto chicken manure or some other contaminant.
-That is an unacceptable risk as it can transfer potentially harmful microbes like Salmonella or Campylobacter straight into areas that should be protected.
+That is an unacceptable risk as it can transfer potentially harmful microbes like Salmonella, Listeria, E.coli or Campylobacter or other diseases straight into areas that should be protected.
+As already previously discussed, it may be necessary to put up permanent signs in the bottling room and the milking area that equipment in those individual areas may not leave, or be used outside of their designated areas, as a risk reduction strategy.

-Some people argue that they want the different animal species to share some space.
-They say that the risks can be managed if properly considered.
-Some feel that they want to allow chickens to move into areas left behind by cows.
-If chickens are given lots of processed pellets and grains potentially sprayed with chemicals, their manure may be high-risk for pathogens.
-However, if chickens have been pasture-raised for a long time, receiving no processed pellets and minimal grain produced chemical-free on the farm, that may influence the level of risk their manure may pose.
-Consider these things carefully and responsibly... as it is not absolutely certain what the level of risk really is.
+If chickens are given a lot of processed pellets and grains potentially sprayed with agrochemicals, their manure may be a high-risk for pathogens.
+However, if chickens have been pasture-raised for a long time, not receiving processed pellets and instead minimal grain produced chemical-free on the farm, that may influence the level of risk their manure may pose.
+Consider these things carefully and responsibly...
+It is not absolutely certain what the level of risk really is, unless you have an on-farm lab where you can research and determine these things.
 These arguments may be invalid for a country as risk-averse as Australia.
+There are viable alternatives though...

 Limiting exposure to potential diseases outside of the farm